-- 1. DO NOT use your phone or tablet to complete exams, quizzes, etc. These are not reliable devices for testing purposes and I have had students experience major problems using phones and tablets to complete their exams. - 2.
-Once you click "Begin" on an exam, you must complete the entire exam before submitting.
-You CANNOT stop the exam, close your browser, or turn off your computer.
-If you do, you must begin the exam again and you will have a whole new set of questions. - 3.
-DO NOT WAIT UNTIL THE LAST FEW SECONDS to click "Save and Submit" when you take the exams.
-This could result in the system not accepting your exam.
+- 1. DO NOT use your phone or tablet to complete exams, quizzes, etc. These are not reliable devices for testing purposes and I have had students experience major problems using phones and tablets to complete their exams. - Once you click "Begin" on an exam, you must complete the entire exam before submitting.
+You CANNOT stop the exam, close your browser, open an additional browser, or turn off your computer.
+DO NOT USE INTERNET EXPLORER!! - 3.
+DO NOT WAIT UNTIL THE LAST FEW SECONDS to click "Save and Submit" when you complete quizzes and exams.
+This could result in the system not accepting your work.
 Again, you must be prepared BEFORE you take the exam or you will run out of time.
-You must submit the exam BEFORE 11:59pm on the due date.
-If you submit at 11:59pm, your exam will be late, you will receive a ZERO for the exam.
+You must submit BEFORE 11:59pm on the due date.
+If you submit at 11:59pm, the assignment will be late, you will receive a ZERO.
 Click the "SAVE" button after you answer each question. - 4.
 MAKE SURE YOU HAVE A GOOD INTERNET CONNECTION BEFORE the due date!!
-If you experience computer and/or internet malfunctions during an exam, it is considered an incomplete test and if it is close to submission time, you will not have time to retake the test.
-As a result, the incomplete test will be used as your lowest exam grade for the course and your ONE exam drop will be used on the incomplete exam. - 5.
+If you experience computer and/or internet malfunctions during an exam or quiz, it is considered an incomplete test. - 5.
 You may take any exam anytime before the due date of that exam, however, NO EXAM MAY BE TAKEN AFTER THE SCHEDULED DUE DATE!

-COURSE SCHEDULE
+COURSE SCHEDULE and Point Allocations